jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 *Q: Is OIT a cure?*
 Not exactly.
 It is a treatment.
 If you stop taking the daily dose, the allergy may likely come back.

+*Q: Can the immunotherapy dose be taken on an empty stomach?*
+NO. It is VERY IMPORTANT the dose NOT be taken with empty stomach.
+It MUST be taken with a snack or meal to slow digestion and absorption of the dose, which reduces the risk of reaction.

 *Q: Why do I need to avoid exercise after the dose?*
 May increase allergen absroption speed and also make it easier for the body to react.
 This is a very common cause of reactions in OIT.